Treatment Allocation under Uncertain Costs: Optimal Allocation under Budget Constraints

-where either $\rho_B = a_B = 0$ (i.e., we have sufficient budget to treat everyone with a positive treatment effect), or $\rho_B > 0$ and the pair $(\rho_B, \, a_B)$ is the unique pair for which this policy has cost exactly $B$ in expectation.
-In the case where $\rho(X_i)$ has a bounded density, $\PP{\rho(X_i) = \rho_B} = 0$, the policy $\pi^*_B$ is both deterministic and the unique optimal policy. \end{theo}
+\begin{theo} Under Assumption \ref{as:c}, the optimal (stochastic) policy $\pi^*_B$ is a threshold policy based on the score $\rho(x)$ from \eqref{eq:ratio} with threshold $\rho_B$ and randomization parameter $a_B$.
+Additionally, either $\rho_B = a_B = 0$ (i.e., we have sufficient budget to treat everyone with a positive treatment effect), or $\rho_B > 0$ and this policy has cost exactly $B$ in expectation.
+In the case where $\rho(X_i)$ has a bounded density, $\mathbb{P}[\rho(X_i) = \rho_B] = 0$, the policy $\pi^*_B$ is both deterministic and the unique optimal policy. \end{theo}

-\begin{rema} We emphasize that $\pi^*_B$ involves ranking units by the ratio of conditional expectations $\rho(x)$, rather than by the actual cost-benefit ratios $R_i = (Y_i(1) - Y_i(0)) \,\big/\, (C_i(1) - C_i(0))$ as one might expect in a classical deterministic knapsack specification.
-The issue here is that the policy $\pi^*_B$ must make decisions based only on knowledge of pre-treatment covariates $X_i$, and $R_i$ is not measurable in terms of pre-treatment covariates.
-We also note that a potentially intuitively attractive solution to this issue would be to rank units in descending order of $\EE{R_i \cond X_i = x}$.
-This, however, would not result in an optimal treatment allocation rule; instead, ranking units using $\rho(x)$ is optimal. \end{rema}
+\begin{rema} We emphasize that $\pi^*_B$ involves ranking units by the ratio of conditional expectations $\rho(x)$, rather than by the actual cost-benefit ratios $R_i = (Y_i(1) - Y_i(0)) \,\big/\, (C_i(1) - C_i(0))$, as one might expect in a classical deterministic knapsack specification where the value and cost of each unit is known.
+In our setting, any candidate policy gives the same treatment probability to all units with a given value of observables $X_i$.
+This means that the value and cost of treating units with a given value of $X_i$ is respectively $\mathbb E[Y_i(1) - Y_i(0) | X_i ]$ and $\mathbb E[C_i(1) - C_i(0) | X_i]$.
+This means that the bang-for-buck measure that solves the knapsack problem is the ratio of conditional expectations, rather than $R_i$, which is not identifiable, or $\mathbb E[R_i | X_i]$, which is not the correct aggregation over unit-level heterogeneity. \end{rema}